meruuuuooo/croptap-ml-v2/documentation.md

 - Calculate 5-year climate averages (2020-2024)
 - Handle missing data with province-level fallback
 - Cache climate averages for performance
+- Aggregate soil test data by province for training

 **Key Methods**:
 - `load_all_data()`: Loads all datasets and creates unified database